plaa/ThrustCurveMeasurement/README.md

-By default the software uses two bytes to communicate each measured 10-bit value, an uses the extra bits to detect missed bytes and timing errors.
+By default the software uses two bytes to communicate each measured 10-bit value, and uses the extra bits to detect missed bytes and timing errors.

 If "Fast 8-bit mode" is selected, only one input is used and that is